josheverett/limitless/README.md

 ## License

-3D models are CC0, everything else is MIT.
+3D models are CC BY 4.0 DEED (see above), everything else is MIT.